-The Group seeks to share technology and expertise across its 30 manufacturing sites (as at 30 September 2023) around the world in order to reduce manufacturing costs and increase efficiency.
+The Group seeks to share technology and expertise across its 27 manufacturing sites (as at 30 September 2024) around the world in order to reduce manufacturing costs and increase efficiency.
 It focuses on high-quality, low-cost manufacturing and has an ongoing initiative to improve productivity across the business.
 It aims to ensure that its manufacturing base is structured effectively to provide a fast response to changing market dynamics and consumer requirements.

-The Group created its Global Business Services function in 2021, bringing together business partnering functions including Finance, Procurement, IT and People & Culture (formally known as Human Resources) to deliver more streamlined support to its sales, marketing and manufacturing teams in order to provide the flexibility to adapt and respond to changes in the markets.
+The Group established its Global Business Services function in 2021, which became operational in 2022, bringing together business partnering functions including Finance, Procurement, IT and People & Culture (formally known as Human Resources) to deliver more streamlined support to its sales, marketing and manufacturing teams in order to provide the flexibility to adapt and respond to changes in the markets.
 Throughout the fiscal year 2023, over 300 roles moved within this platform, with the opening of a new office in Krakow, Poland.
 In addition, the Group has implemented changes to its global supply chain that are focused on centralised planning, resourcing and demand-forecasting capabilities, primarily based out of its new hub in Warsaw.

 In the last few years, the Group has closed a number of cigarette, fine cut tobacco and cigar factories in the context of an ongoing review of its manufacturing footprint in order to maximise efficiencies.
 As part of its sale of Premium Cigars, the Group completed the transfer of the related part of its La Romana factory in the Dominican Republic during the year ended 30 September 2022.
 Additionally, in response to the Russian invasion of Ukraine, the Group transferred its Russian operations, including a sales and marketing business and its Volgograd factory, as a going concern to a local third party.
 The transaction was successfully completed on 27 April 2022.
 Consequently, the Group has closed its operations in several Central Asian markets, which had previously been reliant on its Russian supply chain.
-In the year ended 30 September 2022, Russia represented approximately 0.7 per cent of the Group's tobacco & NGP net revenue and 0.1 per cent of the Group's adjusted operating profit.
-During the year ended 30 September 2023, the Group acquired the rights to sell oral nicotine pouches in the U.S. from TJP Labs and aims to launch its oral nicotine product in the U.S. in the first quarter of 2024.
+Prior to the Group's exit from Russia, in the year ended 30 September 2022, Russia represented approximately 0.7 per cent of the Group's tobacco & NGP net revenue and 0.1 per cent of the Group's adjusted operating profit.
 See also "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Factors Affecting Results of Operations-Acquisitions, investments and disposals".